Download: Repertoire list of The Dahlkvist Quartet

 Selected “Rising Star” 2012-2013 by Stockholm Concert Hall, the Dahlkvist Quartet performed a concert tour across Europe organised by ECHO (European Concert Hall Organisation) in distinguished concert halls, including Wiener Konzerthaus, Amsterdam Concertgebouw, Köln Philharmonie and Bozar Brussels.

 In 2009 the quartet’s career took off by winning the Swedish competition ”Ung&Lovande” (Young & Promising), the award being a prestigious concert tour around Sweden with 18 concerts.
 The quartet made its debut at the Stockholm Concert Hall in January 2011 with a performance of Steve Reich’s “Triple Quartet” and since then they have been a regular guest at the concert hall’s string quartet series.
 In the spring 2015 the quartet was part of the world premiere of the highly acclaimed ballet Midsummer Nights Dream at the Royal Stockholm Opera House.

-The Quartet has participated in several European chamber music festivals, including Lavausseau in France (2007-2009) and Musique à Flaine (2008) appearing in a master class with Quatuor Ysaÿe.
-The Quartet has been guest artist at a number of locations in Sweden, including the Sörmland Castles & Mansions in 2010, and the Gotland Chamber Music Festival in 2011.
+The Quartet has participated in several European chamber music festivals, for example in Båstad Chamber Music Festival (2015), the great Beethoven Festival in Krakow, Poland (2014) and at Grankulla Festival in Finland (2013).
 In 2009 the Royal Swedish Academy of Music awarded the Dahlkvist Quartet their Grand Ensemble Scholarship.
-Season 2013-2014 The Dahlkvist Quartet pursues a coaching scheme in close connection with the Belcea Quartet from London.
+The season 2013-2014 The Dahlkvist Quartet pursued a coaching scheme in close connection with the Belcea Quartet from London.

 Click on us below to get individual info: